Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Gestational diabetes: Women who have a normal weight are at a lower risk for developing a condition known as gestational diabetes.
 However, if you are obese while you are pregnant, you are much more likely to develop this condition.
 In some cases, diabetes will clear up after you give birth.
 On the other hand, the condition may continue- and you may pass it on to your baby.

 Preeclampsia: obese women who are pregnant are at a much greater risk for developing a condition known as preeclampsia.
-This is a condition that is characterized by high blood pressure and signs of damaged kidneys or other vital organ systems.
+This condition is characterized by high blood pressure and signs of damaged kidneys or other vital organ systems.

-Infections: women who are obese while they are pregnant are at a much greater risk for developing urinary tract infections, or UTIs.
-In addition, obesity while pregnant will increase your risk for developing a postpartum infection- whether you have a C-section or give birth vaginally.
+Infections: women who are obese while they are pregnant are at a much greater risk for developing urinary tract infections or UTIs.
+In addition, obesity while pregnant will increase your risk of developing a postpartum infection- whether you have a C-section or give birth vaginally.

 Overdue pregnancy: women who are obese are at a much greater risk of carrying their baby beyond their expected due date.
 Women of normal weight are much more likely to deliver on time- or even just a little early.